miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

 Continue with your free skating until parallel turns, long smooth strides, and controlled speed on slight to moderate hills becomes routine.
 When you reach this milestone, you are ready to move on to Phase 2 and beyond.

-20
-PHASE 1 CHECKLIST
+## Phase 1 checklist

+Before progressing to phase 2, make sure you are solid on the following:

-Using your brake for speed control
+* Using your brake for speed control
-Stopping on flat and sloped terrain
+* Stopping on flat and sloped terrain
-Easily changing direction at will
+* Easily changing direction at will
-Gliding between strides for at least a 2-3 second cadence Performing smooth parallel turns in both directions Performing parallel turns in short to long radius turns Knowing how to identify appropriate terrain within your ability Being able to free skate for 30 minutes at a moderate pace BEFORE PROGRESSING TO PHASE 2, MAKE SURE YOU
+* Gliding between strides for at least a 2-3 second cadence
+* Performing smooth parallel turns in both directions
+* Performing parallel turns in short to long radius turns
+* Knowing how to identify appropriate terrain within your ability
+* Being able to free skate for 30 minutes at a moderate pace

-ARE SOLID ON THE FOLLOWING:
-21
-PHASE 2
+# Phase 2
 1. BALANCE & AGILITY
 2. ANGULATION TURNS
 3. LINE JUMPERS